celo-org/docs/blog/02-15-2023-build-feature-rich-persistent-dapp-on-celo-using-wagmi/build-feature-rich-persistent-dapp-on-celo-using-wagmi.md

 - Solidity development
 - Javascript
 - Knowledge of typescript may be helpful
 - Learn how to use foundry for smart contract development.
 Please refer to **[this artile](https://docs.celo.org/blog/tutorials/build-a-generic-staking-dapp-using-foundry-and-nextjs)** for a complete tutorial.
-Reading through the post will enhance your understanding of web3 provider.
+Earlier, I made a similar tutorial that uses web3Onboard library **[here]()**.
+Reading through the post will help you make the right choice of blockchain/web3 provider.

 ## Requirements​

-Before you proceed, ensure you have install the following tools:
+Before you proceed, be sure to have the following tools installed:

 - For an editor.
 I recommend VSCode.
 - NodeJs version >=14.0.0.
 I use version 18.12.1